Midnight Hole NC – Great Smoky Mountain National Park

 If you plan to visit, the hike to Midnight Hole and Mouse Creek Falls is still a beautiful and worthwhile adventure—just be aware of the limited trail access and ongoing restoration efforts beyond that point.

-Midnight Hole NC
+Midnight Hole

 Midnight Hole NC is probably one of the most scenic and beautiful natural swimming holes in the Blue Ridge Mountains and Great Smoky Mountains National Park.

-The water is crystal clear, and the waterfall surrounded by huge boulders, makes for a natural place to swim, jump, and cool off in the hot summer.
+The water is crystal clear, and the waterfall surrounded by huge boulders makes for a natural place to swim, jump, and cool off in the hot summer.
 Jumping from the rocks into the pool is a very popular activity for the younger crowd.

-Midnight hole is often very busy, especially between 10am and 4-5pm.
-The water and rocks are full of families, teens and adults.
+Midnight Hole is often very busy, especially between 10am and 4-5 pm.
+The water and rocks are full of families, teens, and adults.
 It isn't uncommon for there 50-100 people there on a summer weekend day.

 The water is pretty cold, but very crisp and refreshing, especially after the 1.4 mile hike in.